Complete List Of RF Mount Cinema Lenses

 List of RF Mount Cinema Lenses Alphabetically Sorted

-If you’re new to RF Mount lenses and cine lenses, here is a quick guide that explains the most frequently asked questions.
+If you’re new to RF Mount and cine lenses, here is a quick guide explaining the most frequently asked questions.

-What is a RF mount lens?
+What is an RF mount lens?
 RF camera meaning explained.

 The RF mount is an interchangeable lens mount developed by Canon for its full-frame mirrorless EOS R System.

-The RF mount was first introduced in 2018 with the Canon EOS R 30.3 megapixel camera, which was Canon’s first full-frame mirrorless camera – the first sucessor to their long-lived full-frame DSLR systems.
+The RF mount was first introduced in 2018 with the Canon EOS R 30.3 megapixel camera, which was Canon’s first full-frame mirrorless camera – the first successor to their long-lived full-frame DSLR systems.

-The RF mount is Canon’s successor to the tried-and-testet EF and EF-S mounts.
+The RF mount is Canon’s successor to the tried-and-tested EF and EF-S mounts.

-Because the flange distance is much shorter on mirrorless cameras compared to DSLR-cameras the RF mount allows for older EF, EF-S, TS-E, and MP-E full-frame lenses to be adapted and used on RF mounts.
+Because the flange distance is much shorter on mirrorless cameras than on DSLR cameras, the RF mount allows older EF, EF-S, TS-E, and MP-E full-frame lenses to be adapted and used on RF mounts.

-Can you use a RF lens on DSLR?
+Can you use an RF lens on a DSLR?

 In short, no!
-While it is possible to adapt e.g. EF and EF-S lens to RF mounts you can’t adapt RF lenses for EF and EF-S and other DSLR mounts.
+While it is possible to adapt, e.g., EF and EF-S lenses to RF mounts, you can’t adapt RF lenses for EF and EF-S and other DSLR mounts.

 RF mount adapters